Course Syllabus

 Content: This course provides a rigorous introduction to abstract algebra, including group theory and linear algebra.
 The formal prerequisites for Math 55 are minimal, but this class does require a commitment to a demanding course, strong interest in mathematics, and familiarity with proofs and abstract reasoning.

-Take a moment to watch the course presentation video, or read on for more information.
+Take a moment to watch the course presentation video Links to an external site., or read on for more information.

 Textbooks: there are two required texts, Axler's Linear Algebra Done Right and Artin's Algebra.
 (We will aim to cover most of Axler, and most of chapters 2-10 in Artin).